Brian Melican highlights some of the best train travel options from Berlin…

-The greener amongst you will be well aware of the environmental benefits of taking the train, and the more adventurous will definitely be convinced of the idea of night-trains, complete with long boozy card games and plenty of “randomers” that just don’t take those low-cost, short-haul flights.
+The greener amongst you, for example, will be well aware of the environmental benefits of taking the train, and the more adventurous will definitely be convinced by the promise of long boozy card games and plenty of “randomers” that just don’t take those low-cost, short-haul flights.

 Then, there’s the fact that the price advantage monopolized by airlines for so long has continued to erode over the years, as the costs increase in everything from fuel prices to baggage fees.
 If you’re still not convinced, let’s look at which international destinations you can reach from Berlin, broken down by the hours it takes to get there.

 Most of the destinations within two hours of Berlin are still in Germany.
 Although Hamburg, Hanover, Leipzig, and Dresden are definitely worth a visit in their own right, if you strike out east or northeast, you can make it to Poland in just about the same amount of time.
 One hour to the east is Frankfurt an der Oder, which straddles the Polish-German border, and anything after that is…well, east of the border.
 Frankfurt an der Oder is directly opposite the quaint Polish town of Slubice, with which it shares a friendly-next-door-neighbor connection in an effort to represent a new era of German-Polish relations.
 Sitting just across the water from one another, one can see how close the countries truly are in history, as well as in modern geography.

 Alternatively, around two hours and one train change to the northeast lies Stettin (unpronounceable in Polish as Szczecin).
-The train ride to this interesting Medieval-turned-communist port town will take you through Uckermark, which notably spawned Angela Merkel.
+The train ride to this interesting Hanseatic-cum-communist port town will take you through Uckermark, which notably spawned Angela Merkel.
 Beautiful valleys carry on to Usedom, the Baltic island shared by Germany and Poland, which boasts sandy shores and reed-side cottages.